spencerking/spencerking.github.io/README.md

 ### js
 The Javascript files used for the project.
 We implemented these ourselves and used some example code from the d3 documentation, cited in comments.

+### index.html, diseases.html, and modal.html
+These are the Overview page, Disease Explorer page, and Chromosome modals respectively.